relikd/Memmon/README.md

 ### Status Icon

 You can hide the status icon either via `defaults` or the same-titled menu entry.
 If you do so, the only way to quit the app is by killing the process (with Activity.app or `killall Memmon`).
+The status icon stays hidden during this execution only.
+If you restart the OS or app it will reappear (unless you hide the icon with `defaults`).

 Memmon has exactly one app-setting, the status icon.
 You can manipulate the display of the icon, or hide the icon completely: